 A concert of the diverse artforms of clog dancing, music boxes, embroidery and live coding, each giving a different perspective on the human side of mechanisms and algorithms.
 The concert will take place 12th November 2016.
 We are also programming a second concert on the following day (13th Nov), which will be free of charge to Crafting Sound ticket holders.

-An arts-research day symposium, with talks and performances on the theme of Algorithmic and Mechanical Movement, chaired by Thor Magnusson and Chris Kiefer from the University of Sussex, and taking place in the Sheffield Institute of Arts.
+An arts-research day symposium, with talks and performances on the theme of Algorithmic and Mechanical Movement, chaired by Thor Magnusson and Chris Kiefer from University of Sussex's Experimental Music Technology Lab, and taking place in the Sheffield Institute of Arts.

 The £25 / £12.50 ticket prices are inclusive of all fees, and includes refreshments, lunch and free access to evening performances at the Millennium Gallery.

-We are very happy to announce that the symposium will include a keynote speech from Godfried-Willem Raes.
+We are very happy to announce that the symposium will include a keynote speech by Godfried-Willem Raes from the Logos Foundation.
 For details, including a draft programme, please see the symposium website hosted by the symposium chairs.

 A hands-on, beginners' workshop where you can get started with making music and visuals with text..
 You'll be introduced to a variety of "live coding" environments, geared towards combining simple elements into complex results.
 Most of the workshop will be hands-on with the free/open source TidalCycles environment.
 No experience in programming or performance necessary!
 Just bring a laptop (or let us know in advance if you need to borrow one).
 The workshop will be lead by algoravers Lucy Cheesman, Richard Eason and Alex McLean.